OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 If Evernote Has To Send Me Notice Of Something, How Will That Happen?

 This is another reason why it’s important for you to make sure your Account Information is accurate, complete and up to date.
-We may provide you with notices by email, regular mail or postings on the web site(s) related to the affected Service.
+We may provide you with notices by email (to the email address associated with your account), regular mail or postings on the web site(s) related to the affected Service.

 How Can I Send A Notice to Evernote?